-The MAD results for RealTime and the downstream predictions are presented in Table 6 for the end of the season.
+The MAD results for RealTime and the downstream predictions are presented in Table 7 for the end of the season.
 The RealTime MAD is calculated from RealTime output files at the end of the season.
-The reported 2001 "run" and "prediction" percentages are used according to the method in Equation (5).
+The reported 2002 "run" and "prediction" percentages are used according to the method in Equation (5).
 The downstream MAD values are based on CRiSP output files for PIT-tagged fish.

-Table 6 Mean absolute deviations (MAD) in smolt run timing predictions at the four observation sites for the end of 2001.
-MAD at Lower Granite is from archived RealTime data files and the other three are from archived CRiSP run results.
+Table 7 Mean absolute deviations (MAD) in smolt run timing predictions at the four observation sites for the end of 2002.
+MAD at Lower Granite is from archived RealTime run results and the other three are from archived CRiSP run results.

-C41- MAD -4 Downstream MAD
+G. 1 Downstream MAD

 Stock MAD at LWG LGS LMN MCN

-Catherine Creek 1.3 5.9 7.8 12.1
+Catherine Creek 1.8 4.4 4.9 4.2

-Imnaha River 1.5 8.7 2.8 2.1
+Imnaha River 2.5 9.6 10.3 16.9

-Minam River 1.3 1.6 6.4 4.5
+Minam River 1.6 8.1 6.8 10.5

-S. Fork Salmon River 1.2 3.3 6.1 2.5
+S. Fork Salmon River 2.4 10.1 13.4 8.3

-Composite 14.8 8.6 2.6 2.0
+Composite 2.2 7.2 5.0 4.6

 The "Composite" stock is processed differently than the individual stocks.
 Program RealTime produces run predictions for the Composite stock as if it were an individual stock.
 There is no corresponding CRiSP run for the Composite stock.
 The values for the downstream dams are derived by a post-processing script that averages the run results for the four individual stocks into one stock.
-In principle, the composite stock is easier to predict than individual stocks, as the composite stock represents a substantially larger number of fish, however their distribution is least likely to be statistically normal.
+In principle, the composite stock is easier to predict than individual stocks, as the composite stock represents a substantially larger number of fish; however, their distribution is least likely to be statistically normal.
 There are differences between stocks in how well CRiSP/RealTime performed.
 Some examples of these are shown in more detail in graphs in Appendix C on a stock-bystock basis.